|DR ARIC SIGMAN |

 Dr Sigman comes from a medical family of three generations of professors of surgery.
 His grandfather was a professor of urology and his father was Dean of the University of Connecticut School of Medicine.
 One of his brothers is Professor of Surgery at Brown University in Rhode Island and Chief of Urology at its teaching hospitals, and another is a professor at Columbia University in New York, where he is Director of the Center for Applied Probability.

-Dr Sigman travels abroad frequently to observe various cultures including Turkmenistan, Republic of Congo, Bhutan, North Korea, Mali, Borneo, Tonga, Myanmar (Burma), Irian Jaya (West Papua), Laos, Iran, Vietnam, Bolivia, Burkina Faso, Far Eastern Siberia, Sumatra, South Korea, Cambodia, Chile and others.
+Dr Sigman travels abroad frequently to observe various cultures including North Korea, Turkmenistan, Republic of Congo, Bhutan, Mali, Borneo, Tonga, Myanmar (Burma), Irian Jaya (West Papua), Laos, Iran, Vietnam, Bolivia, Burkina Faso, Far Eastern Siberia, Sumatra, South Korea, Cambodia, Chile, Philippines and others.
 Click here to see photos.

 Book Review in medical journal Alcohol